-The UV rays can cause sun spots, wrinkles, enlargement of blood capillaries and even skin cancer.
+The UV rays can cause sun burn, sun spots, wrinkles, enlargement of blood capillaries and even skin cancer.
 Particularly for children whose skin is thinner and less protected against UV rays, sun protection measures should always be taken.
 Avoid direct sunlight from 10am to 4pm, wear shades, hats and appropriate clothing.
 Also bear in mind that the sand and the sea can also reflect the rays, and thus sitting in a shaded area also requires sun protection.

 Sunscreens are divided into chemical absorbers and physical reflectors; chemical absorbers absorbs the light and converts them into harmless rays but these are known to trigger more skin irritation than physical reflectors.
 Physical reflectors reflect the light off the skin.
 Be sure to put sufficient amount, one teaspoon on the face and to use one at least SPF30.

 Stress is also known to trigger skin conditions such as eczema and pimples/acne and therefore parents are encouraged to share stress relaxation techniques such as massage and breathing with their children.